UP Assembly polls: Amit Shah cautions Jayant over tie-up with Akhilesh

 Why could you (the SP, BSP) not do this?
 It's because they gave contracts to only one caste and engaged in corruption, he alleged.

-Shah was in the district to seek support for Sanjay Sharma, the BJP's assembly candidate from Anupshahr.
+Shah was in the district to seek support for Sanjay Sharma, the BJP's assembly candidate from Anupshahr, which will go to the polls on February 10.

-Anupshahr in Bulandshahr district is one of the 58 assembly constituencies in western UP where voting will take place on February 10.
-Election results will be declared on March 10.
+Later campaigning for the BJP candidate in Loni of Ghaziabad, Shah said the Assembly elections are not for making anybody a minister but to eliminate criminals.

+This election is for making the future of the youth bright and make 15 crore poor prosperous, he said at the election meeting, which was attended by Union minister V K Singh.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)